 This is where the distinction between omnichannel and multichannel becomes vital.
 These terms are thrown around for years, however, there’s usually confusion over precisely what they mean.
 While they have similarities, there’s also an enormous difference—and that can make or break your business.

-Let’s take a more in-depth look at what each term means, why omnichannel is the better approach for your business and how the correct technology will get you there.
+Let’s take a more in-depth look at what each term means, why omnichannel is the better approach for your business, and how the correct technology will get you there.

 The Basics: The Distinction Between Omnichannel And Multichannel

-Both omnichannel and multichannel involve selling product or services across more than one channel; after all, your business has both a physical and digital presence.
+Both omnichannel and multichannel involve selling products or services across more than one channel; after all, your business has both a physical and digital presence.
 The main distinction comes right down to the customer experience.

 In the multichannel universe (where most businesses live), the various channels aren’t connected.
 You will have a physical and a digital store, however, each one has its inventory.
 Customers might not be able to return online purchases within the physical store.

 When it comes to communications, the multichannel experience is again siloed.
 A client can’t simply switch from one method of communication to another.
-They need to start the conversation all over again and repeat their info, that results in frustration and wasted time.
+They need to start the conversation all over again and repeat their info, which results in frustration and wasted time.

 5 Advantages of Omnichannel